cgxarrie-go/validator/README.md

 ```

-## Conditional Validator
+### Conditional Validator
 This is a validator composed by many validators, each of which is executed based on a condition

-### Methods

-#### WithCondition
+#### Methods
-Adds a condition to the vldtr.
+- WithCondition(fn): Adds a condition to the validator.
 The condition is a function returning the condition type

-#### WithValidator
-States the validator to be run for a specific condition value
+- WithValidator(value, validator): States the validator to be run for a specific condition value

-#### WithDefaultValidator
-States the validator to be run if no condition is met
+- WithDefaultValidator(validator): States the validator to be run if no condition is met.
 If no default validator is set, and thhere is no validator for the condition value, the conditional validator will return a failure result

-#### Validate
-Evaluates the condition and runs the validation for the corresponding validator
+- Validate(request): Evaluates the condition and runs the validation for the corresponding validator

-### Example
+#### Example

 ```Go
 import (